Does human speech follow Benford's Law?: Results

 \subsection{Does human speech follow Benford's Law?}

-In Fig. 3, we show a scatterplot comparing the probabilities from the ideal Benford distribution with the empirical probabilities estimated by averaging across all speakers in the TIMIT corpus, per section 2.1.
+Evaluating individual magnitude spectra sample-by-sample (or speaker-by-speaker) for Benfordness, we notice non-trivial variability in the empirical distributions of the leading digits (more on this in the next section).
+However, when averaged over all speakers in TIMIT train, the results are clearer.
+In Fig. 2, we compare the probabilities of the ideal Benford distribution with the empirical probabilities estimated by averaging across all speakers in the TIMIT train corpus, per section 2.1.
 It's obvious from visual inspection of this figure that there is strong agreement between the empirical and ideal distributions.
-A linear regression between empirical ($E$) and ideal ($I$) Benford probabilities yields the equation
+We use a linear regression between empirical ($E$) and ideal ($I$) Benford probabilities to evaluate our original hypothesis; the analysis yields the equation

-A slope near 1 and an intercept near 0 provides further evidence that speech spectra follow Benford's Law.
+which was significant with $p<0.05$.
+A slope near 1 and an intercept near 0 provides further evidence that speech spectra follow Benford's Law when averaged across the hundreds of speakers available in TIMIT.
 The association is confirmed statistically as the model has $R^2=0.99$.

-\subsection{Using BenS Features to detect synthetic speech}
+\subsection{Using BenS features to detect synthetic speech}

 {\bf Dataset generation:} With deepfake technology becoming increasingly more sophisticated, new techniques are required to distinguish human speech from synthetic speech.
 To that end, we evaluate whether BenS features can be used to classify between real speech samples and synthetic samples.